What is Fitness? Part 2

 Tips:

-- Never force a stretch.
-Stretching should feel mildly uncomfortable, but never painful.
+- Never force a stretch—it should feel mildly uncomfortable, not painful.

-- Breathe into the stretch.
-Deep breathing helps relax your body and allows for better range of motion.
+- Breathe deeply to relax and enhance range of motion.

-- Don’t overdo it!
-Overstretching can cause injury to muscles and ligaments.
+- Don’t overstretch; it can injure muscles and ligaments.

-- Month 2: add in a day of muscular strengthening/endurance training
+- Month 2: Add one day of muscular strength/endurance training.